firstpromoter/fpr-instructions/integrations/javascript.md

 If you can't use the email for privacy reasons, there's another option using "uid", `fpr(“referral”,{uid:"user-id-in-database”})`

 ***NB: You need to have the Main tracking script from above available / accessible on this page as well.
-The below scripts should be placed or called underneath the main tracking script.
-Also, the placement of this code may vary depending on your website.
-For some basic use cases where vanilla JavaScript or jQuery is used, it can be placed in the `<head>` section of your website and triggered after an event on the page.
-However for more complex use cases or JavaScript frame works  it is best called /added inside your code after an event is successful. ***
+The below scripts should be placed or called underneath the main tracking script.***

+***The placement of this code may vary depending on your website.
+For basic use cases where vanilla JavaScript or jQuery is used, it can be placed in the `<head>` section of your website and triggered by an event such as a button click.
+However for more complex scenarios or when using JavaScript frameworks it is best incorporated within your code base and invoked after an event is successful, such as a success callback for sign up.***

 Depending on your setup, you will need to: